top of page

 There are several things we need to carefully consider in this scripture, without reading into it or assuming things.
 First, what we have here is a scripture of promise for God’s keeping power through this life until the day of our redemption in heaven.
 It shares God’s provision for us through the gift of the Holy Spirit, and His promise to always keep us protected “in Him”.

-The promises of God are always given to believes to show His part in the new covenant with mankind.
+The promises of God are always given to believers to show His part in the new covenant with mankind.
 These promises are given only to those who are “in Him”, and remain in Him until the end.
-There is nothing in this scripture that speaks to those who might fall away back into sin.
-Nothing here states that salvation is unconditionally eternally secure!
+There is nothing in this scripture that speaks these continued promises to those who fall away back into sin.
+Nothing in this scripture states that salvation is unconditionally, eternally secure!
 This can only be read into the scripture when it isn’t there at all.

 The Mark and the Seal

 The Holy Spirit is very personal in His relationship with believers.
-He can be hurt, resisted, quenched, insulted, and will even depart from those who continue with such a rebellious behavior.
-In such a case of His departure, a person can no longer be under His protection if He is not even there with them.
+He can be hurt, resisted, quenched, insulted, and will even depart from those who continue with such a rebellious behavior who refuse to repent.
+In such a case of His departure, a person can no longer be under His protection, if He is not even there with them.
 In such a case, the seal is broken, having been corrupted and deteriorated from within.
-Its not what is on the outside that will corrupt a person.
-We have complete protection from those things.
+We have complete protection from forces outside of us.
 Yet if we allow things to get inside (or always had them inside and refused to deal with them and allow God to take them from us), then corruption can eat away at the seal and destroy us from within.
+Just like a cancer eats away at the body and destroys it, sin, when not dealt with, will eat away at the soul.

 The mark and the seal are only on those who are “in Him” and remain in Him.
 To think that a person can never fall away from faith and no longer be “in Him” is an assumption they make, which is not included in this scripture.
 The focus in the scripture is to share God’s faithfulness to His part in salvation to all who “remain in Him” and “continue in His love”.